qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Program Structure

-An Adaptive Profile compliant program is defined in the form of a single LLVM bitcode file that contains the following:
+An adaptive profile compliant program is defined in the form of a single LLVM bitcode file that contains the following:

 - the definitions of the opaque `Qubit` and `Result` types